seonman/HarmanDeveloperDocs/docs/sdk-overview.rst

 Requirements
 ------------

-The HKWirelessHD SDK requires iOS8 minimum for iPhone or iPad devices.
+The HKWirelessHD SDK requires the lastest iOS (8.4 as of writing this) for iPhone or iPad devices.
 We provide two verions of the SDKs.

-- HKWirelessHD (normal)
+- HKWirelessHD (normal version)
+	- Only support 32bit (armv7) architecture. armv7s and arm64 are not supported.
+	- Support webstreaming music playback.
+	- libz.dylib and libbz2.dylib are required when linking.

+- HKWirelessHDlw (lightweight version)
 	- Supports both 32bit (armv7, armv7s) and 64bit architecture (arm64)
 	- Do not support web streaming music playback (streaming music from HTTP server, etc.)
 	- No other library required
-- HKWirelessHD+ (extended version)
-	- Only support 32bit (armv7) architecture. armv7s and arm64 are not supported.
-	- Support webstreaming music playback.
-	- libz.dylib and libbz2.dylib are required when linking.

-So, if you do not need web streaming music playback for your app, you can use HKWirelessHD (normal) version.
-Otherwise, you should use HHWirelessHD+ version.
+So, if you do not need web streaming music playback for your app, you can use HKWirelessHDlw (lightweight) version.
+Otherwise, you can use HHWirelessHD version.

-Xcode 6.3 or later is required for building HKWirelessHD enabled iOS apps with Apple Watch app support.
+Xcode 6.4 (supporting iOS8.4) or later is required for building HKWirelessHD enabled iOS apps with Apple Watch app support.

 Demo Applications